Genniferr/exerReactCrashCourse/README.old.md

 # React JS Crash Course

 ## Summary of Steps to Complete (See corresponding sections below.)
-- [ ] Fork this assignment so you can work on your owcreaten copy.
+- [ ] Fork this assignment so you can work on your own copy.
 - [ ] Build the files described in the tutorial
 - [ ] Push your changes back to your GitHub repository.
 - [ ] Turn in a link to your GitHub repository for this assignment in Canvas.